optimizely/labs/labs/crazyegg-integration/README.md

       }
     }
   ],
-  "description": "This integration allows you to see heatmaps with Optimizely data.
+  "description": "This integration allows you to see heatmaps with Optimizely data.", "options": {
-  "options": {
     "track_layer_decision": "if(extension.heatmaps === \"on\") {\n  if(!isHoldback) {\n    window.CE_SNAPSHOT_NAME = '' + variationId;\n  }\n}\n"
   }